 Customer: Formerly part of GE Healthcare Life Sciences, Cytiva is a global provider of technologies and services that advance and accelerate the development and manufacture of therapeutics.

 We met Niclas Johansson, Business Continuity Manager at Cytiva, and Nils Kjellgren at 4C Strategies to talk about their work in innovating business continuity management within the medical sector.

-Hi Nils, we have been supporting GE since 2014.
+Hi Nils, we have been supporting Cytiva since 2014.
 Which part of the business do we support?

 “A failure to deliver to customers could eventually be disastrous for everyone who needs treatment.”

-“For GE Healthcare Life Sciences, there are a number of production facilities that are business-critical, that is if something happens there, it can have a major negative impact on the company.
-GE is a critical supplier to its customers, so if it stops, so does potentially also the customer; which could of course be disastrous for all those people who need medicine and treatment.”
+“For Cytiva, there are a number of production facilities that are business-critical, that is if something happens there, it can have a major negative impact on the company.
+Cytiva is a critical supplier to its customers, so if it stops, so does potentially also the customer; which could of course be disastrous for all those people who need medicine and treatment.”